Arrays: Monday Learned, Tuesday Forgot, Thursday Barely Usable

 I have to reduce majority of the cognitive load.
 Reading task descriptions becomes impossible because my executive function is so low.

-A couple of months of deliberate practice.
-The javscript course I take, specfically the one by Jonas Schmedtmann is really solid and he expects users to practice concept through building apps quite a bit before they are solid.
-Some take more reps, and some take less.
-Due to being in autistic burnout, I'm need to practice concepts quite a bit more on their own to compensate the low spoons I currently have, which actively has made retention and forming pathways for my skills to actually develop a living nightmare.
+Sue to being in autistic burnout, I need to practice concepts quite a bit more on their own to compensate the low energy I currently have, which actively has made retention and forming pathways for my skills to actually develop a living nightmare.

 I'm forcing myself to learn programming to build Spoons.
 Once I do, I can track what causes sensory overload—sun glare, loud noises in my family's house.
 Paper tracking is too demanding when I'm burned out: find notebook, find working pencil, find empty page.
 An app with one slider is way easier.
 I can reference it anytime without friction.

 Since ignoring factors that cause me sensory overload dramtically reduces the speed of which I'm able to learn and process things.
-Tracking how many spoons I have makes the most sense to have plenty of energy for the things that matter to me the most.
+Tracking how much nergy I have makes the most sense to have plenty of energy for the things that matter to me the most.

 I'm Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.

 This is why I built Spoons.
 To track what drains me.
-To know when I have enough spoons to learn, and when I need to rest.
+To know when I have enough energy to learn, and when I need to rest.

 Launching April 2026. getspoons.app - One email when it's ready.
 No spam.